-- b) Start the calibration by walking from sensor to sensor and pressing the buttons: the yellow LED flashes fast - c) Once the calibration process is completed, we suggest disabling the push-buttons so that non-authorised people will not use them improperly.
+3) The user can start the calibration by moving from sensor to sensor and pressing the push buttons: the yellow LEDs will flash slowly for 15 seconds in order to have the space empty, then will flash faster when calibrating.

+Once the calibration process is completed, we suggest disabling the push-buttons so that non-authorised people cannot use them.